sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **Note**

-Since the local model is only a part of the global model, in some circumstance, workers still has to pull the embedding vector parameter from pservers if there exits unknow item ids in a minibatch data.
+Since the local model is only a part of the global model, in some circumstance, workers still has to pull the embedding vector parameter from parameter servers if there exits unknow item ids in a minibatch data.
 In async mode, this will lead to relative newer embedding part parameters, but relative older other part parameters.

 ### Short summary